04 Sep 2024

 Each risk is then detailed and graded on a scale of probability and severity, ranging from low to high, which helps determine the risk.

-“It will depend on the individual insured as to what their approach to treatment is,” says Gleeson.
+“It will depend on the individual insured as to what their approach to treatment is,” says Boon.
 “Some will have higher risk acceptance, while others may avoid or risk transfer.
+The process for insurers begins when the builder wants to transfer the risk.”

 From there, the insurer may decline the risk, accept the risk, improve the risk through endorsements or restrictions, or transfer the risk through reinsurance or co-line arrangements.